What is the Best Time of the Year for Family Pictures?

 In the Summertime

 The sunshine, the greenery, the sunsets…I love summer.
 Summer sessions are perfect for in-home because we aren’t just limited to an indoor session.
 I love to make it out to the front porch, backyard, or wherever it is you find your family hanging out.
-Summer sessions are also fun in the evening at an outdoor location, but it can prove to be difficult with little ones because the sun sets so darn late.
-This typically puts an outdoor session start time at 7:00pm or later.
-This may mean pushing nap times back or embracing the real emotions that may come up.
+Summer sessions are also fun in the evening at an outdoor location, but it can prove to be difficult with little ones because the sun sets so darn late especially in July.
 If parents are up for it, so am I!
-If it is too late, we could always do a morning session at 8:00 am before it gets too hot.
+If it is too late, we could always do a morning session at 8:00 am before it gets too hot or push the start time up a bit in the evening.

-Another special milestone could be a pregnancy announcement or a private gender reveal with your family.
+Another special milestone could be a pregnancy announcement or a private gender reveal with your family which would occur after the first trimester.
 Both would be lovely to photograph the excitement in real time to not only keep for yourself but share with your friends and family later.

 If you are the type to send out a Christmas Card or maybe it is always your intention, plan ahead by scheduling family photos well before Christmas time.
-It could be Christmas Themed photos of decorating the tree or making cookies in your home or a few months earlier at a location outdoors.
-Either way, you will have a relevant family photo ready to put on your Christmas Card.
+You could also do a cozy winter session at home and have it be Christmas Themed.
+We could document your family decorating the tree or making cookies in your home.
+Either way, you will either have a relevant family photo ready to put on your Christmas Card or some core memories to hold on to.